-This course provides an occupational foundation for fire suppression inn municipal and industrial settings by focusing on the art and science of controlling and extinguishing fires.
+fire suppression in municipal and industrial settings by focusing on the art and science of controlling and extinguishing fires.
 The course is based on the National Fire Protection Association (NFPA) 1001 Firefighter Professional Qualifications Standard, Firefighter Levels I and II.
 Successful students will achieve a foundation of knowledge and skills in the vital mission of protecting people, property, and the environment from a range of threats by employing proactive, reactive, and leadership/administration methods.
 Students will be held accountable and must complete pre-class and post-class assignments on time and operate as part of a firefighting team.
-Successful students will have the opportunity to earn Maine Structural Firefighter qualification and test for state (MFSI) and national (Pro Board) Firefighter I and II certification.
+Successful students will have the opportunity to earn Maine